EdDataScienceEES/tutorial-JessHogg/index.md

 It is good practice to identify the top 10 vertices with the highest degree centrality as they would be the species that play a vital role wihtin the network forming its structure and influencing stability.
 Therefore, with this information you can start to research why this might be the case for your chosen ecological interactions.

-Creating a data table provides the specifc values that have been visualised in the plot which can then be used to further analyse relationships e.g. statistial tests and models(GLM).
+Creating a data table provides the specifc values that have been visualised in the plot which can then be used to further analyse relationships e.g. statistical tests and models(GLM).

-Anazing!
+Amazing!
 You are now over halfway through this tutorial.
 Lets move onto the final section.

 <a name="3"></a>
 ### Visualisation